-Since 1996, Illinois law (Public Act 89-21) requires that all persons age 60 and older who are seeking admission to a long term care facility be informed of all care options prior to admission, regardless of the individual’s income, assets or funding source.
+Since 1996, Illinois law (Public Act 89-21) requires that all person's age 60 and over who are seeking admission to a long-term care facility be informed of all care options prior to admission, regardless of the individual's income, assets or funding source.

 How it Works

 Care Coordinators from the Care Coordination Units conduct the screenings primarily in hospitals immediately prior to patient discharge.
-The screening process gives senior citizens and their families the opportunity to ask questions, discuss their needs for services and to understand community-based, as well as institutional options for continuing care.
+Screens can also be completed in the community, a Supportive Living Program location or at a nursing facility.
+The screening process gives seniors and their families the opportunity to learn and ask questions about home and community-based services and long-term care services.
+This may include the Community Care Program, Supportive Living Program— as well as the option of choosing a nursing facility for continuing care.

-In instances of short-term nursing facility placements for purposes of rehabilitation or convalescence, case managers may conduct follow-up screenings in the nursing facility to facilitate reentry into the community when possible.
+In instances of short-term nursing facility placements for purposes of rehabilitation or respite, Care Coordinators are encouraged to conduct follow-up screenings in the nursing facility to facilitate a return to the community if, and when, possible.

 Choices for Care and PASRR FAQs and Handouts here.

 For more information on the Choices for Care Program,